-Marmoleum Decibel is a resilient floor covering complying with all the requirements of EN 686: Specification for plain and decorative linoleum on a foam backing.
-Marmoleum is made from natural raw materials making it a preferable ecological and durable floor covering with a beautiful stylish and colorful design.
-The key raw materials include linseed oil, which comes from the flax plant seeds, gum rosin from pine trees, recycled wood waste of wood from controlled forests, limestone and jute from the jute plant which is used for the woven backing.
-Marmoleum is produced by Forbo Flooring for more than 150 years and our well-known Marmoleum brand is sold worldwide.
+Marmoleum is a resilient floor covering complying with all the requirements of EN-ISO 24011: Specification for plain and decorative linoleum.
+Marmoleum is made from natural raw materials making it preferable ecological and durable floor covering with a beautiful stylish and colorful design.
+The key raw materials include linseed oil, which comes from the flax plant seeds, gum rosin from pine trees, recycled wood waste of wood from controlled forests and limestone.

+Linoleum is produced by Forbo Flooring for more than 150 years and our well-known brand Marmoleum is sold worldwide.
+This declaration refers to Marmoleum Modular tiles of 2.5 mm nominal thickness covering a broad range of designs and colors: